Andara WordPress theme documentation is a thorough documentation that explains how to customize the Andara theme.

 A banner is a small marketing enhancement.
-Enter the desired text, and enable it and it will be displayed just above the main header, on the very top.
+Enter the desired text, and enable it and it will be displayed just above the main header, at the very top.
 Very useful for promoting sales, new products and such.
 There is a setting that allows users to close the banner.

 MailChimp Newsletter Modal